top of page

 Uncovered foods (unless it’s whole, uncut produce)

-I want to donate food to the Freedge!
+I want to donate food to the Freedge or Free Food Pantry!
 What should I do?

-Follow the Donation Guide on the Freedge to label your food and complete the Google form on the iPad to the left of the Freedge!
+Once you arrive, follow the Donation Guide on the Freedge to label your food with appropriate allergens, using the labels and markers on the shelves next to the fridge and above the pantry.
+Complete the Google form on the iPad to the left of the Freedge so we can track how many donations we receive!

 How do I label my donation?